 By asking that person to join your email list, you can continue to build trust with them, and occasionally send them updates when you launch a new product.

-So if you have your own website, make sure to add an opt-in form somewhere users will see it.
+So if you have your own website, make sure to add an opt-in form (with an enticing freebie) somewhere users will see it.
+(Here are 7 awesome opt-in freebie ideas for inspiration!).

 You can even create a pop-up.
 But make sure to set it up so it doesn’t show to the same person every time they go to your site.